35percent/11tystarter/src/posts/only-one-in-ten-new-homes-in-southwark-is-social-rented.md

 description: Southwark losses 91 social rented homes in 2021
 date: 2022-04-11T07:28:12.088Z
 ---
-Council hoardings publicising the Council's delivery of 11,000 council homes are a familiar sight around Southwark.
+Hoardings publicising the Council's delivery of 11,000 council homes are a familiar sight around Southwark.
 They promote the Council's creditable council house building programme, which it launched in 2013 and describes as the *['most ambitious...in the country'](https://www.southwark.gov.uk/housing/new-council-homes/why-we-re-building).*

 The impression Southwark wants to create is that building social housing is the Council's top priority - as it should be in a borough where only 7% of households can afford free-market housing[^1].